codelucas/vsummarize/README.rst

     >>> print meta_data.video_duration # in seconds
     65

-Sometimes, actually a lot of the time, (even in my product www.shorten.tv), you just want a list of hot video clips instead of physically summarizing a video into a new `.mp4` because of the resource consumption.
+A lot of the time, (even in my product www.shorten.tv), you just want a list of hot video clips instead of physically summarizing a video into a new `.mp4` because of the resource consumption.

 To do this, simply ignore the output video file parameter.

-The physical, summarized .mp4 has NOT been generated.
-We just retrieve a set of meta data of what would have happened if we did summaraize it.

 .. code-block:: pycon